The Galaxy Number Density Profile of Haloes: Introduction

+{ In addition, the study of the `lensing-is-low' problem indicates that HOD models optimized to reproduce the clustering of galaxies over-predict their galaxy-galaxy lensing \citep{Leauthaud2017}.
+Using the IllustrisTNG \citep{Pillepich2018} simulation, \citet{Chaves2023} find that the origin of the lensing-is-low problem may due to the fact that the galaxies are less concentrated than the prediction of NFW profile. }

 There has also been recent interest in the odd-multipole galaxy correlation function and power spectra \citep{McDonald2009b,Bonvin2014,Gaztanaga2017,DiDio2019,Beutler2019}, such as the dipole and octopole of the correlation function/power spectrum.
 The higher multipole ($\ell>0$) statistics are generated by redshift-space distortion (RSD) effects, but the odd-multipoles are normally set to zero, assuming that RSD comes from only the quadratic Kaiser term.
 Non-zero odd-multipoles are generated by unequal gravitational potentials of different galaxies in the host halos, have been introduced as a method to constrain cosmological models.
-An incorrect halo density profile for galaxies will result in incorrect predictions of correlation function odd-multipole, and this will further bias the measurements of the cosmological parameters.
-Therefore, it is necessary to accurately model the halo density profile for galaxies.
+An incorrect galaxy number density profile of haloes will result in incorrect predictions of correlation function odd-multipole, and this will further bias the measurements of the cosmological parameters.
+Therefore, it is necessary to accurately model the galaxy number density profile of haloes.

-In this paper, we use a simulated galaxy catalogue built with the \ds~semi-analytic model of galaxy formation \citep{Stevens2018} to explore the functional form of the halo density profile for galaxies.
-This simulation doesn't populate the halos with galaxies just using a particular density profile, but rather the distribution is a prediction as a result of numerous coupled galaxy evolution processes.
-We compare and validate this model against measurements from the group catalogue of Sloan Digital Sky Survey Data Release 10 \citep{York2000,Ahn2014}.
-Our halo density profile for galaxies will be used to generate mocks for the coming galaxy surveys, for example the Widefield ASKAP L-band Legacy All-sky Blind surveY (or WALLABY, \citealt{Koribalski2020}), the Dark Energy Spectroscopic Instrument (DESI, \citealt{DESI2016}) and the Square Kilometre Array (SKA, \citealt{2020PASA...37....7S}). \citet{Budzynski2012} only measured the projected (surface) density profiles \citep{Bartelmann1996} of galaxies (using SDSS DR7), they did not develop any analytic models for the density profile and they only use the clusters with Luminous Red Galaxies at their centers for their measurements.
+In this paper, we use a simulated galaxy catalogue built with the \ds~semi-analytic model of galaxy formation \citep{Stevens2018} to explore the functional form of the galaxy number density profile of haloes.
+This simulation doesn't populate the halos with galaxies just using a particular density profile of haloes, but rather the distribution is a prediction as a result of numerous coupled galaxy evolution processes.
+We compare and validate this galaxy number density profile model of haloes against measurements from the group catalogue of Sloan Digital Sky Survey Data Release 10 \citep{York2000,Ahn2014}.
+Our galaxy number density profile of haloes will be used to generate mocks for the coming galaxy surveys, for example the Widefield ASKAP L-band Legacy All-sky Blind surveY (or WALLABY, \citealt{Koribalski2020}), the Dark Energy Spectroscopic Instrument (DESI, \citealt{DESI2016}) and the Square Kilometre Array (SKA, \citealt{2020PASA...37....7S}).